hamperbot/hamper/docs/heroku.md

 Heroku is a much more powerful tool than how it is used here, capable of hosting complex applications.
 This, however, is all we need for Hamper.

+> #### Note: Extra dependencies
+> This is technically a violation of 12 Factor, but it makes hacking on
+> hamper much easier.
+All of the core dependencies for Hamper are listed
+> in `requirements.txt`, but to use a Postgresql database, like we did
+> above, you also need the Postgresql python drive, psycopg2.
+>
+> Hamper uses a modified Python buildpack that will install extra Python
+> requirements listed in the `$PYTHON_EXTRA_REQS` argument.
+This gets
+> appended directly to `requirements.txt` during the build phase, so
+> newlines are needed for any more requirements.
+This is the mechanism
+> by which you could run [external plugins][extplug] on Heroku.

+[extplug]: [externalplugins.md]

 ## Theory